MindChirp/tdt4250-emf/README.md

 ### **State machine constraints**

 - **`allStatesMustBeReachable`**
-  Ensures every state inside a tile can be reached from the tile’s `initialState`.
+  Ensures every state inside a tile can be reached from the tile's `initialState`.

 - **`transitionMustStayWithinTile`**
   Validates that all transition source and target states belong to the same tile, preventing cross-tile transitions.